MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/get-started-new-admin-center.md

 3. If the classic SharePoint admin center appears, select **Open it now** at the top of the page to open the new SharePoint admin center.

 > [!NOTE]
-> [Microsoft Partners](/office365/admin/misc/add-partner) can't access the new SharePoint admin center.
+> [Microsoft Partners](/office365/admin/misc/add-partner) can't access the new SharePoint admin center. <br>Some functionality is introduced gradually to organizations that have opted in to the [Targeted release option in Office 365](/office365/admin/manage/release-options-in-office-365).
+This means that you may not yet see some features described in this article.

 Help us improve the new SharePoint admin center!
 Tell us what you like or don't like, send a suggestion, or file a bug.
 To send us feedback, click **Feedback** in the lower-right corner.